Clean Water Program

 In Del Mar, a recent survey of the storm drain system identified corrosion just in time to avoid substantial damage to Carmel Valley Road and Camino del Mar.

-The assessment identified segments of CMP that should be replaced with reinforced concrete pipe (left).
+The assessment identified segments of CMP that should be replaced with reinforced concrete pipe.

-Near Del Mar, the City of San Diego is replacing 1,000 feet of corrugated metal pipe as part of an emergency repair project in Crest Canyon.The failure, combined with heavy rains, led to the formation of a sinkhole (left).
+Near Del Mar, the City of San Diego in 2020 replaced 1,000 feet of corrugated metal pipe as part of an emergency repair project in Crest Canyon.The failure led to the formation of a large sinkhole.

 Downstream, the failure caused a major release of sediment into San Dieguito Lagoon.